Olecranon Fracture (elbow)

 - Keep your plaster cast dry at all times by putting a plastic bag over your cast and securing it with tape before showering.
 A wet cast will get soggy and fall apart

-- You may find it more comfortable while sitting or sleeping to prop your arm up on 1-2 pillows
+- You may find it more comfortable while sitting or sleeping to prop up your arm on 1-2 pillows

 - Gentle elbow movements may be started after 1-2 weeks